Updated July 28, 2023

 The computer networks can be formed either with LAN (Local area network) or with WAN (Wide area network) through workstations, switches, bridges, hubs, devices, and servers.
-If they are at one location then they referred to as LAN which also called a broadcast domain.
+If they are at one location then they are referred to as LAN which is also called a broadcast domain.
 Several networks are connected virtually or logically as one LAN.
 In this, the packet is not sending to all the devices which are in-network but to a specific broadcast domain.

 Every Virtual LAN has a unique broadcast domain.
 For different Virtual LANs, Layer 3 devices require to communicate while the same Virtual LAN switch is used.
 In Virtual LANs, Layer 3 devices separate the broadcast domain and Layer 2 header failed to verify one network from another.

 - In the above example, 5 workstations are connected to the Layer 2 switch which supports it.
-Workstation 1, workstation 2 and workstation 3 are connected VLAN 100 while Workstation 4 & 5 are connected VLAN 200.
+Workstation 1, workstation 2 and workstation 3 are connected 100 while Workstation 4 & 5 are connected VLAN 200.
 Here WS1, WS2 & WS3 are connected to the same Virtual LAN, hence they included in the same broadcast domain.
 Here, the switch is able to send a packet between workstations WS1, WS2 & WS3.

 - Similarly for WS4 & WS5 switch will send the packets.
 As they are in the same VLAN there is no need for Layer 3 device.
 However, without Layer 3 devices like router, WS1 & WS4 will not be able to communicate with each other.
 Similarly, WS2 or WS3 will not be able to communicate with WS5 without the Layer 3 device.
-Therefore, Layer 3 devices needed to communicate between workstations which are on different LAN.
+Therefore, Layer 3 devices needed to communicate between workstations that are on different LAN.

 - It can be configured by setting parameters like VLAN number, name, state, type, MTU (maximum transmission unit), SAID (Security Association Identifier).
 Before the configuration, VTP (VLAN Trunking Protocol) is used to store information on the global VLAN configuration of the network.
 The vlan.dat file contains VLAN configuration data which is stored in flash or NVRAM.

 - In th, individual or groups of ports are connected.
 Any host or workstation connected to these ports or ports included Virtual LAN.
 It is called statically configuration of the host into the network.
 With respect to the MAC address, the host can be connected dynamically to Virtual LAN.
 A separate database is maintained the MAC address to VLAN connections.
 For this VMPS functionality is developed by CISCO.
-VMPS stands for VLAN Membership Policy Server.
+VMPS stands for Membership Policy Server.

 Ranges of Virtual LAN